-To experiment and listen to the recording in its un-mastered, raw state, first download either the Pro Tools (Ultimate is required) or Reaper DAW session below, along with Spatial Mic Converter plugin (AAX and VST3).
+To experiment and listen to the recording in its un-mastered, raw state, first download either the Pro Tools (Studio or Ultimate is required) or Reaper DAW session below, along with Spatial Mic Converter plugin (AAX and VST3).
 The audio in these sessions is uncompressed 24-bit / 96 kHz, so may take some time to download.

 As we discussed in a previous article, techniques for capturing live concerts can vary wildly depending on the genre of music, concert space, gear available and experience of the recording engineer.
 With limited microphones, there is a trade-off between direct sound from instruments and diffuse reverberant sound from the room.
 The distance at which the diffuse sound and direct sound are equivalent is sometimes referred to as the ‘critical distance’ or ‘diffuse field distance’.
 When recording an ensemble with Spatial Mic, it is important to understand how the mic will react at different distances from the performers and position the mic accordingly.